Peripheral Blood Stem cell Collection (PBSC)

-There are very few side effects with stem cell collection and the minor ones that are possible can be treated simply and quickly.
+There are very few side effects with stem cell collection and any minor ones are treated simply and quickly.
 Potential side effects are tingling in your lips, nose or fingers or feeling light-headed or faint.
-Nursing staff will be with you and will sort any of these issues out promptly.
+Sometimes patients or donors may feel sick.
+The nursing staff will be able to help with this.

-You can eat and drink normally during your procedure; some people can feel quite tired for 24 hours afterwards.
+You can eat and drink normally during your procedure.
+Some people can feel quite tired for 24 hours afterward.

 How many collections are required?

-Two stem cells are usually enough but you may only need one or as many as three.
+Two stem cell collections are usually enough but you may only need one or as many as three.
 These collections will be carried out over 2 or 3 days running.

-Stem cells are available to be collected from your blood stream at very specific times.
-Your Consultant will refer you to our department for stem cell collection at the best time in your treatment schedule.
-Once we have had a referral from your Consultant we will put processes in place to ensure the timing of the procedure runs smoothly.
+Stem cells are collected from your bloodstream at very specific times.
+Your Consultant will refer you to the department for stem cell collection at the best time in your treatment schedule.

-Before we are able to collect your stem cells you must attend the Clinical Apheresis Unit for a pre collection assessment and some specific blood tests.
-We will invite you to attend for this appointment as soon as your consultant refers you to us.
-We will take the opportunity while you are here to explain the procedure and answer any questions you may have.
+Before your stem cells are collected, you will attend the Clinical Apheresis Unit for a pre-collection assessment and some specific blood tests.
+While at the unit, they will explain the procedure and answer any questions you may have.

-There are 2 main ways that the stem cells can be stimulated to enter the blood stream (mobilisation).
+There are 2 ways that the stem cells can be stimulated to enter the bloodstream (mobilisation).